Donating to Western Reserve Historical Society

-Do you have items to offer?
-Here are some Frequently Asked Questions to help!
+Here are some Frequently Asked Questions about donating materials.

 In order to maintain the integrity of the permanent collection, and to ensure the safety of the object until it has officially been accepted into the collections, the Western Reserve Historical Society has provided these FAQ’s and procedures for handling possible donations and/or purchases.

 Q: What is the collecting mission of the Western Reserve Historical Society?

 A: The Society exists to collect, preserve, interpret and exhibit the possessions and to collect and make available for scholarly research the documentation of the diverse peoples who have made the Western Reserve and northeastern Ohio their home.
 In addition, the Society acts to preserve and interpret historic properties within the same region.

 Q: What does the Historical Society collect?